 Can't make it to the event but still want to help support the cause?
 Click on the button above to donate!
 Any amount helps.
 If you'd prefer to discuss a direct donation with the organizer, please fill out the form below.

-•The total raised in the funding drive was $11,399, all of which went to the Vermont Foodbank.
+The total amount raised in ticket sales and online donations was $34,300, all of which went directly to the Vermont Foodbank.

-•To our vendors: we could not have pulled this event off without your participation.
+To our amazing vendors: this event would simply not be possible without your participation.
 The food & drink proved to be delicious with every bite & sip, and gave us the backbone with which to raise money for a worthy cause.

 The Alchemist, Artisanal Cellars, Black River Produce,The Bench, Ben & Jerry’s, The Butchery, 802 Distributors, Elmore Mountain Bread, Farrell Distributing, KIS Kombucha, Laughing Moon Chocolates, Lost Nation Brewing, Michael’s on the Hill, Mt.
 Mansfield Creamery, Piecasso, Ploughgate Creamery, Sage Farm Goat Dairy, SelectioNaturel Imports, Susanna’s Catering, Stowe Cider, Sustainable Kitchen, Ten Bends Beer, Vermont Salumi, Vermont Wine Merchants, Village Wine Imports, and Woodbelly Pizza.

 To our awesome volunteers: thank you for managing goody bags, setting up tables, creating signage, chopping firewood, parking cars, cleaning up, and more.
 We appreciate all of your hard work, and hope you had fun being part of this special event!